 As a result of the emergency caused by the virus.
-IESE Business school has been offering a series of webinars on a wide range of managerial topics.
+IESE Business school offered a series of webinars on a wide range of managerial topics.
 I am the Academic Director of the whole series that you can find here.
 Below are the ones I have been most closely involved with presented in the order that they happened.

 This first webinar was taped in New York City on Thursday, March 5th and in it, I am being interviewed by Kip Meyer from IESE’s New York office on crisis management in general and what we knew about the virus at that time.